gctools-outilsgc/aurora-website/src/docs/en/overview/frequently-asked-questions.md

 ## Who created Aurora design system?

 Aurora design system is a collaborative effort between various designers, developers and writers across the Government of Canada.
-Led by the Digital Collaboration Division at the Treasury Board of Canada Secretariat, the system was built in collaboration with the Canadian Digital Service: Talent Cloud, Immigration, Refugees and Citizenship Canada, and other individuals within Government of Canada.
+Led by the Digital Enablement Division at the Treasury Board of Canada Secretariat, the system was built in collaboration with the Canadian Digital Service: Talent Cloud, Immigration, Refugees and Citizenship Canada, and other individuals within Government of Canada.

 ## Who can use Aurora design system?